gzoller/ScalaJack/README.md

 There have also been improvements to Delimited/CSV handling.
 Before, ScalaJack could not handle List in CSV format.
 Now it can (for simple Lists), along with Either and Enumeration.

+MongoDB support has been strengthened, with some of the limitations of earlier versions removed.
+Type hint modifiers (for type members) are now supported.
+Support for scalar non-String keys (Int, Boolean, etc) work now too.
+Try and SJCapture features are now supported for Mongo as well as JSON.

 One feature was removed: non-canonical JSON support.
-If you loved this feature, I understand, but its benefits just weren't worth the benefit of continued maintenacne.
+If you loved this feature, I understand, but its benefits just weren't worth the benefit of continued maintenance.

 We hope you'll enjoy using the latest ScalaJack!